alexellis/awesome-baremetal/README.md

 * [RackHD](https://rackhd.readthedocs.io/en/latest/) - "a technology stack for enabling automated hardware management and orchestration through cohesive APIs.
 It serves as an abstraction layer between other management layers and the underlying, vendor-specific physical hardware."
 * [Razor](https://github.com/puppetlabs/razor-server) - "Razor is next generation provisioning software that handles bare metal hardware and virtual server provisioning"
 * [Talos Systems](https://www.talos-systems.com/blog/building-arges-part-one-a-new-tool-for-datacenter-management/) - "A New Tool for Kubernetes Bare Metal" - with ClusterAPI support
 * [Tinkerbell](https://tinkerbell.org) - "Tinkerbell is a bare metal provisioning engine.
-It’s built and maintained with love by the team at Packet."
+It’s built and maintained with love by the team at Equinix Metal."

 ## Networking for bare-metal cloud